People with two copies of a risk gene have genetic form of Alzheimer's, scientists say | Health

 The findings could have implications for the recently approved Alzheimer's treatment Leqembi from Eisai and Biogen, a drug that removes amyloid from the brain.
 In clinical trials, patients with two copies of the APOE4 variant have much higher rates of brain bleeding and swelling associated with the treatment.
 Because of this, some centers do not treat these patients, Dr. Reisa Sperling, an Alzheimer's researcher at Mass General Brigham who worked on the study, said in a briefing with reporters.

-"This research really suggests that we should be treating them quite early at a younger age and at an early stage of pathology because we know they're very, very likely to progress to impairment quickly," she said.
-Spires-Jones said the work highlights the need for more research on how genes affect Alzheimer's disease as people age.
-Other genetic forms of Alzheimer's include Autosomal-dominant Alzheimer's Disease, which is caused by mutations in two different genes, and Down syndrome.
+The findings suggest they should be treated at a younger age because "we know they're very, very likely to progress to impairment quickly," she said.
+Dr. Samuel Gandy, an Alzheimer's researcher at Mount Sinai in New York, said the findings stress the need to enroll APOE4 homozygotes into trials designed to prevent the disease before they develop symptoms.
+Sperling is conducting one such trial.

+Heather Snyder of the Alzheimer's Association said the findings, if correct, could have significant implications for how disease risk is assessed, how it is studied in clinical trials and how treatments are developed.
+The new designation would be for Alzheimer's that develops later in life.
+Other genetic forms include Autosomal-dominant Alzheimer's Disease, which is caused by mutations in three different genes, and Down syndrome.

-Most of the study population involved people of European ancestry, and the team noted that more work needs to be done in people of African descent, a population in which APOE4 appears to convey a lower risk of Alzheimer's disease.
+A key limitation of the study is that it involved mostly people of European ancestry.
+The team said more study is needed in people of African descent, a population in which APOE4 appears to convey a lower risk of Alzheimer's disease.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)